Seasonal Jobs in Greece

 Find short term, backpacker & working holiday work throughout Greece.

 Work in Greece

-Thousands of people visit Greece every year, this is one of the most popular destinations to work abroad.
+Thousands of people visit Greece every year and this is one of the most popular destinations to work abroad in Europe.
 There are so many reasons why you might want to spend your summer working here - the weather is a amazing, there are some of the best beaches on the continent here and the nightlife is special.
 Most people apply for summer jobs which are extremely popular and there are lots of casual and temporary employment opportunities perfect if you are looking to stay for a few weeks or even months.

 There are so many reasons why you should choose Greece as your work abroad destination, this country has some spectacular locations where you could spend time working on the mainland or live on one of the gorgeous islands.
 These are the most popular destinations to gain employment where you will never be too far from the beach.
 On our guide to working in Greece you can view more information about the types of jobs available and find local and international recruiters.
 Apply for the best experience of your life and search jobs in Greece today.

 Kos is a very small island, around 40km is size located in between Greece and Turkey.
 You can experience the laid back lifestyle but when night comes there are lots of bars and clubs to keep you entertained pumping out big summer anthems.

 One of the most unique and pretty places in the world, once you have seen pictures of the beautiful white buildings on a cliff with views for miles around.
 There are lots of hotels, hostels, cafes and restaurants here.

 You could apply for lots of seasonal positions in Mykonos which is a really pretty small Greek Island.
 For summer we recommend applying to work at the legendary Paradise club which has all the big name djs playing, this is the largest club on the island which can hold around 5,000 people!
 Most popular times for jobs are from May to September - apply early though!